Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Implementation Details

 This section describes the implementation details used in the experiments.
 For model-based methods, AlphaZero, TRPO AlphaZero, and Gumbel AlphaZero, we used open-source implementations provided by Mctx \citep{Danihelka2022} and Pgx \citep{Koyamada2023}.
 Each iteration performed self-play in parallel across 1024 threads, with each thread executing up to 256 state transitions.
 If a game ended before 256 steps, a new game state was immediately initialized to continue the threads.
 Monte Carlo tree search was conducted for decision-making with a simulation budget of 32 for each action selection.

-For model-free methods, including PPO, DQN, and the proposed method KLENT, self-play was similarly conducted in parallel across 1024 threads, but with each thread executing up to 2048 state transitions without search.
+For model-free methods, including PPO, DQN, and our agent KLENT, self-play was similarly conducted in parallel across 1024 threads, but with each thread executing up to 2048 state transitions without search.
 The process for initializing new games upon completion was the same as for model-based methods.
-The hyperparameters of the proposed method KLENT were set as \((\alpha, \beta, \lambda) = (0.03, 0.1, e^{-1/8})\), as specified in Appendix \ref{sec:app:setup}.
+The hyperparameters of our agent KLENT were set as \((\alpha, \beta, \lambda) = (0.03, 0.1, e^{-1/8})\), as specified in Appendix \ref{sec:app:setup}.
 The hyperparameters for PPO and DQN were determined referring to the implementation in Stable-Baselines3 \citep{stablebaselines3}.
 For PPO, the regularization applied a clipping method to impose proximity, with the clipping ratio set to 0.2.
 The Generalized Advantage Estimator (GAE) in PPO used the same \(\lambda = e^{-1/8}\) as KLENT.
 In the case of DQN, the \(\epsilon\)-greedy policy started with an \(\epsilon\) value of 1.0, which was linearly reduced to 0.05 over the first \(10^8\) simulator evaluations, and fixed at 0.05 thereafter.

 The network architecture was consistent across all methods and based on ResNetV2 \citep{he2016identity}.
 The number of hidden layer channels was set to 128, for 6 residual blocks.
 Policy, state-value, and action-value heads were added as required by each method.
 Table \ref{tab:heads} summarizes the inclusion of these heads for each method.
 The network takes a state observation as an input, with the policy head and action-value head outputting \(|\mathcal A|\)-dimensional vectors, and the state-value head outputting a scalar value.
 Due to variations in input and output shapes depending on the games and methods, the number of parameters varied slightly but remained within the range of 1.7 to 2.1 million across all experimental settings.
 Training of the networks was conducted with a batch size of 4096, a learning rate of 0.001, and the Adam optimizer \citep{adam}.